©Copyright 2008 Eric Wrobbel

 I am a collector of stylish and interesting things.
-Some of the very most sylish things are transistor radios made in the late 1950s and early 1960s.
+Some of the very most stylish things are transistor radios made in the late 1950s and early 1960s.
 Early on in my collecting days, hardly anyone who saw them appreciated the radios I’d accumulated.
 So I was pleased to come across another collector of these radios in the late 1980s, Roger Handy, and we became friends.
 A few years later, as a gag, I sent him a phony letter dated 1960 from a made-up Japanese manufacturer.
-The letter was a response–as if Roger was an importer and had ordered a quantity of radios with the immodest name of “Rogertone.”
+The letter was in the form of a response—as if Roger was an importer and had ordered a quantity of radios with the immodest name of “Rogertone.”
 The letter asked him to choose his preferred design from the four “dream radio” drawings you see here.

 What: Design